-- Section 3.
+Section 3.
 Selective Salary Adjustments.
-Effective November 1, 2017, employees in the classifications listed in Section 3(D) below shall be placed in the new salary range in the following manner: - (A) Employees who are below the first step of the new salary range shall be placed at the first step of the new salary range on November 1, 2017, with a new salary eligibility date of November 1.
+Employees who receive a selective salary adjustment shall be placed as follows:

-- (B) For an employee whose rate is within the new salary range, but not at a corresponding salary step, the employee's salary shall be maintained at the current rate.
-If qualified, the employee shall be granted a salary rate increase of one full step within the new salary range plus that amount that their current salary rate is below the next higher rate in the salary range on the employee's next salary eligibility date. - (C) All other employees shall be placed in the new salary range on November 1, 2017 at a salary rate equivalent to their current rate and shall be eligible for increases on their next salary eligibility date, after November 1, 2017 - (D) List of selectives and changes in salary ranges.
+- (A) Employees who are below the first step of the new salary range shall be placed at the first step of the new salary range on the date of implementation, which will become the employee's new salary eligibility date. - (B) For an employee whose rate is within the new salary range, but not at a corresponding salary step, the employee's salary shall be maintained at the current rate.
+If qualified, the employee shall be granted a salary rate increase of one full step within the new salary range plus that amount that their current salary rate is below the next higher rate in the salary range on the employee's next salary eligibility date. - (C) All other employees shall be placed in the new salary range on the effective date at a salary rate equivalent to their current rate and shall be eligible for increases on their next salary eligibility date after the implementation date. - (E) At any time during the term of this Agreement, the Universities or the Union may propose granting a selective salary grade increase to a classification not listed in subsection (D), above, provided that written notice of the classification(s), new salary range, statements about the underlying reason(s) for the proposed increase(s) in terms of operational needs and the regional labor market characteristics, and the effective date (which shall not be retroactive) is sent to the other party's chief spokesperson.
+The party receiving the notice shall have fourteen (14) calendar days from receipt to demand to bargain over the proposed new salary range.
+Failure to demand to bargain shall be deemed a waiver of the right to bargain and the employees in the classifications identified in the notice shall be placed in the new salary range on the proposed effective date in the manner outlined in subsections (A), (B), and (C), above.